capitalch/trace-plus/notes/knowledgebase-client.md

 - Use refetch() method got from useQuery() hook to fetch the data on button click.
 The component will reload only when the fetched data is deifferent than internal cache.
 Otherwise the api call will be made but component will not refresh
 - In useQuery hook pass {notifyOnNetworkStatusChange: true} options for each time rerender of component when a query is made.
 Otherwise rerender of component will only happen when query result is changed

-## QueryHelper: Is used for data fetch all over
+## useQueryHelper: Is used for data fetch all over
 	- Uses Apollo Client's useLazyQuery for flexiblity
 	- Provides a generic data access layer used all over
 	- Returns 'loadData' method and 'loading'